SOM-Research/jsonDiscoverer/README.md

 **Accesing the tool website**.
 The easiest to use our tool is to access to the [webpage of the project](http://som-research.uoc.edu/tools/jsonDiscoverer).
 Once in the landing page you can use the menus on the top bar to access to the different functionalities.

 **In Java**.
-We recommend you to dowload all the Eclipse projects included in this GitHub project and import them in your Eclipse instalation.
+We recommend you to download all the Eclipse projects included in this GitHub project and import them in your Eclipse instalation.
 The project dependencies require your Eclipse to include: [EMF](https://eclipse.org/modeling/emf/) and [EMF2GV](https://marketplace.eclipse.org/content/emf-graphviz-emf2gv)

 You can directly use the Java implementation of the discoverers provided in the `jsonDiscoverer` and `jsonDiscoverer.coverage` projects.
 You will also find the corresponding jar files in the root of these projects (you need both jars if you want to integrate our tool in you projects).
 Also, you can build the jars by using the Ant build file located at the root of the projects.
 The `build.xml` file defines a default target that will build the JAR file automatically.